oubiwann/SFEF-2014-LFE/README.md

-# hoplon.reveal
+# LFE Presntation for Erlang Factory 2014

+*San Francisco*

+This presentation was created with [holpon.reveal][8].
+There is a live version of it running [here][9].
+It only seemed a natural thing to do, when creating an Erlang presentation, to create the slides in a Lisp as well ;-)

-This library let's you create slide decks/presentations with [Reveal.js][3] and [Hoplon][7], using Clojure + ClojureScript.
+The hoplon.reveal library let's you create slide decks/presentations with [Reveal.js][3] and [Hoplon][7], using Clojure + ClojureScript.

+The information that follows below is for using hoplon.reveal, or for using this presentation as the basis for your own.

 ## Dependencies